The Pegaga gas field is located within Block SK320 offshore Sarawak, Malaysia.

 The well was drilled to a depth of 2,029m, approximately 250km north-west of Bintulu and encountered a gas column of 247m.

-Hydrocarbons produced from the site will be transported via a new 38in-diameter subsea pipeline connected to an existing offshore network, before being further transported onshore to the Malaysia LNG plant in Bintulu.
+Hydrocarbons produced from the site are transported via a 4km-long, 38in-diameter subsea pipeline connected to an existing offshore network, before being further transported onshore to the PETRONAS LNG Complex in Bintulu.

-The FEED contract for the Pegaga gas field was awarded in July 2016.
+The front-end engineering and design contract for the Pegaga gas field was awarded in July 2016 to Aker Solutions.

-The engineering, procurement, construction, installation and commissioning (EPCIC) contract for the CPP was awarded to Sapura Fabrication, a subsidiary of Sapura Energy (formerly SapuraKencana Petroleum Berhad).
+The engineering, procurement, construction, installation and commissioning contract for the CPP worth approximately $511m was awarded to Sapura Fabrication, a subsidiary of Sapura Energy (formerly SapuraKencana Petroleum).